bentayebdounia/product-stor/README.md

 - Material-UI (MUI): React components for faster and easier web development.
 - Redux: State management for predictable state container.
 - Fake Store API: Mock API for simulating e-commerce functionalities.
-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.